tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 **Example: Azure SQL with change detection with deletion detection**

-Recall that the properties for deletion detection are `softDeleteColumnName` and `softDeleteMarkerValue`.
+Recall that the properties for deletion detection are "softDeleteColumnName" and "softDeleteMarkerValue".

 ```json
 {